YvanCywan/DiscordManager/README.md

 - Discord white-list based on users Discord roles
 - Discord rejects connection from blacklisted discord roles

+**Possibly Upcoming**

+ - Introduce a system in which players can be kicked from the server live from discord commands and banning.

 **Requirements**
 @IllusiveTea's [Discord Role For Permission Script](https://forum.fivem.net/t/discord-roles-for-permissions-im-creative-i-know/233805) - **Ensure that it is the one from the master branch!**